Paragraphs

 Total knee replacement surgery

-During total knee replacement surgery, the entire surface of the femur and tibia are replaced with metallic and plastic components.
+Total knee replacement is recommended when arthritis affects more than one compartment of your knee.
+During the surgery, the bone and cartilage of the joint damaged by arthritis are removed and replaced with highly biocompatible metal and plastic components that form an artificial knee joint, or knee prosthesis.
 The undersurface of the kneecap may also be replaced with an implant made of plastic.

 Video